thszabi/Metastring-measurement/README.md

 * The two scripts need mbuild, it should be put next to them.
 * The two scripts need boost 1.60.0., which should be placed in the boost_1_60_0 folder next to them.

 * The script also needs plotly to be installed.
-You can get it here: https://plot.ly/python/
+You can get it with "sudo pip install plotly".
+For more info, go to https://plot.ly/python/